cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/developer_guide.md

 ### Fernando Socualaya: Qr code UI feature

 Once the items are placed, you will need to generate the Qr code so that the payment can be made effectively.
-The qr is needed to make the payment effective, this way you avoid having a contact section and the transfer is faster.

-- v1.1 Add Qr interface.
+- v1.1 Extract the data about the purchase and store it.
+- v1.2 Display the QR code based previously generated.

 ## Antonio Toche/Fernando Socualaya/Sergio Carbone/José Chávez/Jeffrey Orihuela: Implementation